 - Make sure to use a knife to cut off any remnant stems at the base and top of the pear.

-If you’re wondering how to choose and store pears, then take notes –
+If you’re wondering how to choose and store pears, then tips are sure to help:

-If you’re using pears for baby weaning, then here’s how you can cook or incorporate them in recipes –
+If you’re using pears for baby weaning, here’s how you can cook or incorporate them in recipes:

 1. Pear Puree